Teaching Certificate Programs

 Online Post-Graduate Certificate in Education Programs

-Because add-on certificate programs generally don’t require student teaching, they’re much more commonly offered online than some other types of education degrees, and you'll have a lot of options if you’re considering pursuing one.
+Because certificate programs generally don’t require student teaching, they’re offered online much more often than some other types of education degrees, giving you many options if you’re considering pursuing your teacher certificate online.

 Before committing to an online certificate program, do your research.
-Check with people you trust, such as administrators in your district, and ask if they think the online post-graduate education programs you’re considering will help you reach your professional goals.
-Look around online, too.
+Check with people you trust, such as administrators in your district, and ask if they think the online certificate programs you’re considering will help you reach your professional goals.
+Look around online, and read reviews.
 If former students say they felt well supported in a particular program, that may be a program you’ll want to consider.

-You may also want to take a look at our directory of post-Masters degree Educational Specialist programs.
-As a rule of thumb, you should contact multiple schools to compare them.
-There are significant differences between the programs in terms of cost, admissions requirements, and other characteristics.
-As with many things in life, the way to find the best Teacher Certification program is to spend some time shopping around.
+As a rule of thumb, you should contact multiple online schools for teaching to compare the critical factors.
+There are significant differences between programs in terms of cost, admissions requirements, and other characteristics.
+As with many things in life, the way to find the best teacher certificate program is to spend some time shopping around.

 Note that some online programs may not be as flexible as others.
 If the school uses a cohort structure, you will be one member of a learning community going through the program together, at the same rate, taking the same classes in a specific order.
 Research indicates that people learn better in groups, so the cohort structure is becoming more common.
 If you need more flexibility in your program, make sure to check whether a school uses a cohort structure.

 - New Hampshire